omkarcloud/google-maps-scraper/README.md

 Next, follow these steps to initiate a refund:

-1. Send an email to `chetan@omkar.cloud` using the following template:
+1. Send an email to `happy.to.help@omkar.cloud` using the following template:

    - To request a refund via PayPal:
      ```